Tourism Industry Emerges From Downturn

 Asian destinations also appeared to be having a tougher time bringing in tourists.
 German tour operators such as DER Touristik reported that bookings for Thailand, where protests have rocked the capital Bangkok, were also sluggish.

-"The situation in Bangkok is really impacting the number of travelers," Holger Taubmann, senior vice president distribution at Amadeus IT Group, said.
+"The situation in Bangkok is really impacting the number of travellers," Holger Taubmann, senior vice president distribution at Amadeus IT Group, said.

 The number of visitors to China slipped by 3.5 percent in 2013, which one tour operator said was related to pollution becoming a major concern.